 These are most combat effective and versatile options.
-While you definitely should adapt your loadout to situation / personal playstyle / directive hunting, there isn’t much wiggle room, as other options are directly inferior or too specialized to be used all the time.
+You still should adapt your loadout to situation, personal playstyle and directive hunting, but there isn’t much wiggle room, as other options are directly inferior or too specialized to be used all the time.

 Adjust loadout for night time

 Night makes some things harder to see, and some things easier to see.
 Muzzle flashes and flames from the Jet Pack become more noticeable, while immobile players can easily blend in with background.

 Dark camouflage can be helpful if you take advantage of it, but even with default camouflage you will be harder to see in the darkness.
 Enemies with HS/NV scopes will be able to see you no matter what camo you have, so try to stay out of their range and move to flanking positions only while being covered by terrain or buildings.
 This will also help conceal your Jet Pack flames.